morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 # Do online and official ratings correlate well?

-A very recurrent question on online chess forums is the inquiry to predict a player's potential FIDE rating from his online ratings.
+A very recurrent question on online chess forums is the possibility to predict a player's potential FIDE rating from his online ratings.
 Indeed, online chess is very popular and the majority of players don't actually belong to official clubs, let alone play official tournaments.
 Yet they are curious about how their skill level might actually compare to players in the official circuit.
 The answers they get is generally a bit vague, along the lines of "We can't really compare.
 But if you remove XXX rating from this online rating maybe you get an idea."
 This kind of answer is both not satisfactory enough, because the player can't know for sure, but also may very well be way too precise.
 This is what I will explore in the first part of this project.

 In order to only get online chess players for whom I have a reliable official rating to compare to, I chose to work through chess.com's API and with titled players.
 It is difficult to get reliable official ratings for non-titled usernames, but if I can't get any reasonable correlation with titled players there is no need to gather the data from non-titled as their ratings are typically much more volatile.
 This asumption is based off two main arguments: